 With an ever-growing collection of clothes, it sometimes feels like you have just two choices: Get rid of older clothing to make way for new, or stop buying new items.
 Neither is an attractive option.
-A third and better way is to find ingenious ways of storing clothing and accessories that make better use of the space you have.
+A third and much better way is to find ingenious ways of storing clothing and accessories that make better use of the space you have.

 An Organised Closet